-ANSWER: Defendant Mohammed objects to the undefined and prejudicial term "gang."
-Without waiver, upon advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph.
+ANSWER: Defendant Mohammed denies the allegations contained in this paragraph that are directed against him.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

 37. Defendants Cline and Kirby deliberately chose to turn a blind eye to the wrongdoing by Watts and his gang.